Residential income segregation: A behavioral model of the housing market: Conclusion

 Our model can be extended in several ways, depending on the research question.
-Because of the enhanced flexibility implied by the lack of equilibrium and optimization, it is extremely easy to add more realistic features (at least in the numerical simulations).
-We may endogenize the global demand and the leaving rate.
+Because of the enhanced flexibility implied by the lack of equilibrium constraints, it is extremely easy to add more realistic features (at least in the numerical simulations).
+For example, we may endogenize the global demand and the leaving rate.
 Coupled with a role for expectations, this is likely to generate price cycles in the city.
-We can endogenize the attractiveness, either with a social component that depends on the income distribution of the neighborhood, or allowing for changes in the attractiveness over time.
-These extensions would make it possible to study \textit{gentrification} phenomena.
-We can finally model a productive sector, so to consider the interplay between agglomeration economies and income segregation, or mortgages and a financial sector, so to look at the implications of the model on macroprudential regulation.
+We can also endogenize the intrinsic attractiveness, e.g. to consider agglomeration effects.
+We can finally model mortgages and a financial sector, so to investigate whether there is any implication of segregation on financial stability.

-More importantly, this paper has served as a \textit{qualitative} demonstration that a more realistic representation of the housing market can account for a wide range of both well-known and less obvious phenomena.
-It would be interesting to show that housing market ABMs, because they are a closer match to reality, outperform spatial equilibrium or assignment models \textit{quantitatively}, i.e. to fit and predict real housing market data.
+More importantly, this paper has served as a \textit{qualitative} demonstration that a disaggregated agent-based representation of the housing market can account for a wide range of both well-known and less obvious phenomena related to income segregation.
+The next step to show that ABMs may be a more faithful representation of real housing markets (than e.g. spatial equilibrium or assignment models) would be to show that ABMs better predict prices and segregation patterns \textit{quantitatively} and out of sample.
+Some works \citep{filatova2015empirical,baptista2016macroprudential} are starting to bring housing ABMs to data, but much more work is necessary in this direction.